solana-labs/solana/book/src/solana-scripts.md

 * Directly mutate state, or directly move funds between accounts.

 Scripts rely on programs to move funds or mutate state, and act purely as clients.
+All instructions that a script issues must succeed, or the entire script fails.

 ## Secure Script Execution

+Scripts execute as a single atomic transaction, either all the instructions the script issued succeed, or the entire script fails.

-During the script execution, calls to `process_instruction` yield, and the next instruction to be processed is invoked.
-Scripts execute dynamically, and the execution path based on the current on-chain state.
+While scripts execute as a single atomic unit, their execution may still choose a dynamic path.
+The execution path based on the current on-chain state.
 The state may not match the same state that clients observed when signing the transaction.
+This is a problem for regular programs as well.
+But a single program controls all the state transitions, and can define the rules for composing out of order messages.
 Since script execute multiple programs, any change to any of the programs in the execution path could potentially change the outcome of the script.

+For example:

+A script calls program A followed by B or C.  Alice signs a transaction to the script, and Mallory signs a transaction for A only in such a way that causes the script to change its execution path.

 Several solutions exist to this problem: